galderz/datagrid-patterns/README.md

     $ mvn clean install package -am -pl analytics-server
     $ mvn wildfly:deploy -pl analytics-server

 Then, run the data injector, `delays.java.stream.InjectApp`, to add the data into servers.
+You must run the injector app (e.g. from your IDE) using `./analytics/analytics-client` as your base directory, this is require to fin the gzipped data file.

 With data loaded, calculate the ratio of delayed trains across the day by executing `delays.java.stream.AnalyticsApp` class.